Free-electron decoherence: Theory and applications: Electron decoherence in bulk media

 For finite path separations, the divergence is regularized by the cross term in Eq.~(\ref{decoP}), which suppresses contributions from low-energy excitations when their wavelengths are large compared with $d_\perp$, so that the electron--mode interaction produces similar amplitudes in the two paths (i.e., they do not provide which-way information).
 This behavior is clearly observed in Fig.~\ref{Fig2}b.
 Incidentally, $P(\omega\to 0,d_\perp)$ is much larger for metals than for LiF, as expected from the fact that $\Imm\{\epsilon\}$ diverges as $\omega^{-1}$ in the former, while it vanishes in the latter.

-The $\omega^{-1}$ divergence in the limit of infinite path separation is also a finite-temperature effect, as it originates from thermal occupation of modes with energies below $\kB T$, and indeed, the divergence disappears in the $T=0$ limit.
+The $\omega^{-1}$ divergence in the limit of infinite path separation is also a finite-temperature effect, as it originates from thermal occupation of modes with energies below $\kB T$, and indeed, the divergence disappears in the $T=0$ limit (see Supplementary Fig.~\ref{FigS1}).
 Consequently, the temperature dependence primarily enters through the low-frequency part of the spectrum.

 In addition, $P(\omega)$ displays different material-dependent features: for Al, the only discernible peak is the bulk plasmon at $\sim 15$~eV, while Au displays a broader response for energies starting at its bulk plasmon of $\sim 2.5$~eV; for LiF, we find two peaks corresponding to optical phonons at $\sim50$~meV and interband transitions above the electronic band gap of $13.6$~eV.